 Holy Mass and departure for Pula.

 Departure from Pula after Holy Mass.
 This is the place where the martyrdom of the Saint is believed to have occurred.
-It is the final stage of the journey and then reverse the journey and return to Cagliari at about 10:30 pm.
+It is the final stage of the journey and then reverse the journey and return to Cagliari in the night.

 MOST POPULAR ACTIVITIES IN CAGLIARI